Troy Trojans football statistical leaders

 The Troy Trojans football statistical leaders are individual statistical leaders of the Troy Trojans football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Trojans represent Troy University in the NCAA's Sun Belt Conference.
+The Trojans represent Troy University in the NCAA Division I FBS Sun Belt Conference (SBC).

 Although Troy began competing in intercollegiate football in 1909, the school's official record book considers the "modern era" to have begun in 1966.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: